3 Rules Of The Modern Cover Letter

 2/27/2007 7:56:12 PM

 A recent survey of human resource professionals found that over one-third have visited social networking sites to look for information about employment candidates.
-Personal pages and videos posted on MySpace.com, YouTube.com, FaceBook.com and similar sites are now fair game when employers conduct “background checks” on job applicants.
+Personal pages and videos posted on popular social media sites are now fair game when employers conduct “background checks” on job applicants.
 With concerns about office security, employee theft, and malicious behavior on the rise, they want to learn as much as they can about the character of a person as well as their capabilities on-the-job.

 This assessment, however, is not limited to what can be found on social networking sites.
 It also encompasses virtually every interaction you have with an organization online.
-To put it another way, your evaluation now begins with the first e-mail message you send and continues through every subsequent communication you have with the organization.
+To put it another way, your evaluation now begins with the first email message you send and continues through every subsequent communication you have with that organization.
 From an employer’s perspective, then, you are what you write.

 That view has always been true, of course.
 Employers have long made judgments about job applicants by evaluating their resume.
 On the Internet, however, it’s far easier to get trapped into careless and potentially damaging expository mistakes.
 What follows are three simple rules to help make sure that what you write is you at your best.

 The tone of an online communication can be easily misunderstood.
-In fact, one study found that as many as 50% of all e-mail messages convey an unintended (and potentially harmful) tone.
+In fact, one study found that as many as 50 percent of all email messages convey an unintended (and potentially harmful) tone.
 How does that happen?